nihole/ACY/README.md

 - generate the XML configuration file
 - upload it to ACI.

-You never change the python rendering file <a href="https://github.com/nihole/ACY/blob/master/render.py">render.py</a> and generally you don't need to change Jinja2 templates.
+You never change the Python rendering file <a href="https://github.com/nihole/ACY/blob/master/render.py">render.py</a> and generally you don't need to change Jinja2 templates.

 <h3>Example</h3>